-Stay tuned for a newly revised edition of The Rest of the Way!!!
+The newly revised edition of The Rest of the Way is now available in paperback and on KINDLE!!!
 Now with 2 sets of Questions for Reflection at the end of each chapter, one for parents and one for gay sons and daughters to help encourage understanding and initiate a dialogue.
-The book will be available later this summer in both hard copy and digital formats.

 “When my son told us he was gay I felt that our entire life came apart in that moment.”

 “…For the first time, I grasped how hard it must have been for our son to come out to us, and painfully, I saw how self-absorbed I had been, and how little thought I gave to what it was like for him to tell us.
 His coming out had been all about me. “

 Announcing An Important Book To Help Gay Sons and Daughters And Their Parents Navigate Through The Coming Out Process

 Enid Jackowitz, a psychotherapist, mother of a gay son, and longtime member of PFLAG has written a personal memoir, The Rest of the Way: A Coming Out Story for Parents and Gay Children.
 Enid takes the reader along with her on a journey that begins with her harsh rejection of her son.
 But as her journey progresses her perceptions change and she sees things very differently.
 Enid sheds light on where the roots of homophobia, shame, and guilt come from, allowing parents to see issues that may be keeping them stuck.
 The book can not only help parents come to a place of greater understanding and acceptance of their gay child, but also gay people can gain a new awareness of the complexity of the coming out process from a parents’ point of view.

 ● Parents struggling with the news that their child is gay.

 ● Gay children who want to give their parents a helpful book when coming out.

 ● Parents stuck in the “we love you, but let’s not talk about it” stage.